zachbay/mindful_app/docs/user-flow.md

 - recurring emotional themes
 - suggested next card categories
 - growth observations
+- reflection streaks
+- seasonal pattern recognition

 The tone should remain:
 - calm
 - reflective
 - supportive
+- non-clinical

+The experience should feel like a trusted reflection companion, not a productivity dashboard.

 ---